45 Years of Caring

 Allergy and Asthma Medical Group and Research Center welcomes you to our office.
 Since 1969 we have provided quality subspecialty care for allergy and asthma patients in the greater San Diego area.
 Allergy and asthma diagnosis and treatment requires the services of a highly-trained team of physicians, nurses, medical assistants and office personnel with special skills and an understanding of the impact of these disorders on patients and their families.
 This is the type of team we provide at Allergy and Asthma Medical Group and Research Center.
 Information on this website is for educational and reference purposes only.

-The Office will be CLOSED on May 25th,2015 in observance of Memorial Day
+The Office will be CLOSED on Saturday July 4th, 2015

 **If you are experiencing a life threatening emergency, please call 911 or go to the nearest emergency room**